 5. Kashmere Gate Durga Puja, Delhi

-Counted among the oldest Durga pujas celebrated in Delhi, the Kashmere Gate puja draws in the crowd based on their grand pandal décor and beautiful idol of the goddess.
+Counted among the oldest Durga pujas celebrated in Delhi, the Kashmere Gate puja draws in the crowd based on its grand pandal décor and beautiful idol of the goddess.

 6. Baageshwari Devi Durga Puja Samiti, Varanasi